ebd622/fe-samples/services/README.md

 ```
 ### 110. Understanding the hierarchical injector
 Angulat dependeny injector is a hierarchical injector.
 When we provide a service in a component, Angular knows how to created an instance of a sevice for the component and *all its child components*.
 And the component and all its child components will receive the same instance of the servce.

+So, if we provide a service on a highest level (in AppModule), the instance will be available for the whole app.